uhhhci/immersive-ngp/README.md

 * Support for higher Unity Version
 * Real-time SLAM capture for dynamic grow dataset

+## Contributions

+We welcome community contributions to this repository.

 ## Thanks

 Many thanks to the authors of these open-source repositories: